 It is not yet clear how the Koduri’s core and visual computing business would fit with these other efforts.
 Intel stumbled in its previous attempt to sell graphics chips based on its Larrabee architecture, which it shuttered in 2010.
 And it will likely take several years for the first product to emerge from Koduri’s division.

 Along with Koduri's role, Intel recently revealed that it commissioned AMD for a custom graphics unit, which it plans to package with its computer chips next year for gaming laptops.
 Since 2010, Intel has seared graphics into the same semiconductor dies as its computer chips for personal computers.
-But the new product built with AMD shows that Intel is trying to sink its teeth into Nvidia's discrete graphics business, which still accounts for most of its revenue.
+But the new product built with AMD shows that Intel is trying to sink its teeth into Nvidia's gaming graphics business, which still accounts for most of its revenue.

 Koduri served as chief technology officer of AMD's graphics division for eight years before Apple poached him.
 In 2013, he rejoined the Sunnyvale, California-based company as part of chief executive Lisa Su's plot to balance out its finances and return its products to relevance again.
 He served under chief technology officer Mark Papermaster.